 Dust and grime may go undetected due to the lighter patina of stone fireplaces compared to brick, but your fireplace still has to be cleaned on a regular basis.
-Microscopic pits on the surface of natural stone such as granite, limestone, or slate accumulate dust, grime, soot, and creosote—a dark brown condensation of fire byproducts (e.g., smoke or vapour) that can cause chimney fires.
+Microscopic pits on the surface of natural stone such as granite, limestone, or slate accumulate dirt, grime, soot, and creosote—a dark brown condensation of fare byproducts (e.g., smoke or vapor) that can cause chimney fires.
 The best approach to keep your fireplace looking beautiful, efficient, and safe is to remove these accumulations on a regular basis, which is a pretty simple and affordable operation.
 So keep reading to find out how to clean a stone fireplace (as well as deep-clean it if necessary) with items you already own.

 This post may contain affiliate links.
 Full disclosure here.

 What you Should Know Before Cleaning Your Stone Fireplace

 You may not require the services of a professional to come to your home and educate you on how to keep your fireplace in perfect condition but will require a high-quality, natural-stone cleaner that has been specifically designed for the goal of properly cleaning natural stone.